TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 A Rabies-Titer-Test will take up to 3-4 weeks to come back with results.
 Also, calculate that the costs can range between 40 USD to 150 USD.

 1. Apply for an import permit after your Titer-Test results are out.
 You will need the following documents:
-   a.

 Veterinarian signed proof of rabies vaccination, it will need the following information on it: the dog/cat's breed, sex, age, microchip number, inoculation date, that inactivated vaccine was indeed used.
 The format doesn't really matter; important is that it's stamped by the veterinarian and signed.
-   b.

 Proof of passed Rabies-Titer-Test.
 The laboratory usually provides the report in English already with all the needed information.
-   c.

 Your personal identification documents, eg. Passport, ARC, Taiwanese ID etc.
-   d.

 There are two ways of applying for an import permit.
-Either apply online or fill out the application form they provide on their website and send it via post, fax, or email.
+Either [APPLY ONLINE](https://pet-epermit.baphiq.gov.tw/) or fill out the application form they provide on their [WEBSITE](https://www.baphiq.gov.tw/en/ws.php?id=14261) and send it via post, fax, or email.

+**NOTE: Choose an arbitrary date in the future, start counting 180 days after the drawing of the blood for the Rabies-Titer-Test.
+The dates of the successful import permit will be a timeframe around your chosen date.
+If you need to change the dates due to a different flight booking, it can be done via email!**

+1. After you receive your import permit, you can start looking for flights.
+We recommend booking them via call, so the airline can check directly if you can take a pet on board for that specific flight.

+Some airlines allow pets in the cabin when they are small enough (e.g., KLM, Lufthansa)

+Some airlines only allow pets in cargo (e.g., Eva Air)

+Some airlines don't allow certain types of pets at all (e.g., Emirates)

+Every airline's pricing and rules are different.
+Please make sure to check on their websites or call for any questions.